Commencement is a weekend-long series of events celebrating students who are graduating.

 Events on Saturday

 Many programs offer receptions on Saturday for students and their guests.
 This is an ideal time for families to meet the faculty who have been so important in their student’s education.
-Please note that no undergraduate diplomas will be presented at these Saturday events (only graduate-level Business, Education, and Marine Science issue diplomas on Saturday).
-Check the Commencement schedule for times and locations.
+Check the 2020 Commencement schedule as an example for times and locations.

 Events on Sunday